-In terms of the requirement for all major applications to provide evidence of consideration to the generation of renewable energy, the Plan, with 2 of the 3 applications considering generation of renewable energy is behind target.
+In terms of the requirement for all major applications to provide evidence of consideration to the generation of renewable energy, the Plan, with 0 applications considering generation of renewable energy is behind target.

 The monitoring aim to ensure that more of the County Borough's electricity and heat requirements are generated by renewable and low zero carbon energy is being met.